Serving Tucson since 1982 (520-331-4004)

 Another common problem that has the potential to cause great damage to adobe walls are careless watering or over watering of plants which have been planted too close to the walls.
 I encounter this problem all the time and I advise adobe homeowners who have concrete stem walls of a few inches (or no stem walls at all where the adobes are sitting right on the ground) to leave at least a minimum distance of no less than 24 inches between your adobe walls and your plants; 36 inches is even better.
 Adobes are like sponges and they can absorb an incredible amount of water.
 Keeping water away from contacting your adobe walls in any fashion is the single best measure for insuring the continued health of your adobe structure.

 A continuing raging debate is whether or not one should apply a “sealer” (italicized to draw attention to the fact that the word is misused) to protect adobe.
 This is an extremely valuable debate and should be thoroughly investigated before launching into any “sealing project” on your adobe home or building.
 In my repair manual, entitled “Repairing and Preserving Your Adobe Home”, I delve into some detail on this subject.

-For a quick start guide, click on the link buttons or the “Products” button to your left.
-Or, to see photos of the work we do, click on the “Before and After” photos button...also on your left.
-Keep scrolling down on this column on your left to see other photos and articles, clicking on them at your leisure.
+For a quick start guide, click on the link buttons or the “Products” button above.
+Or, to see photos of the work we do, click on the “Before and After” photos button.
 There is quite a bit of information and photos…

 Adobe Masters is a multi-faceted company.
-Our services include: crack and adobe repairs, custom white and mortar washes, minor roofing repairs and application of premium elastomeric roof coatings, foundation and stem wall crack repairs and resurfacing, application of premium water repellents to adobe walls, etc.
+Our services include: crack and adobe repairs, custom white and mortar washes, minor roofing repairs and application of premium elastomeric roof coatings, foundation and stem wall crack repairs and resurfacing, stucco repairs and painting, application of premium water repellents to adobe walls, etc.